Planning and design for VPN Gateway

 - A public-facing IPv4 IP address that is not behind a NAT

 You need to have experience configuring your VPN device, or have someone that can configure the device for you.
-For more information about VPN devices, see About VPN devices.
-The VPN devices article contains information about validated devices, requirements for devices that have not been validated, and links to device configuration documents if available.

 For most configurations, you can configure forced tunneling.
 Forced tunneling lets you redirect or "force" all Internet-bound traffic back to your on-premises location via a Site-to-Site VPN tunnel for inspection and auditing.
 This is a critical security requirement for most enterprise IT policies.